DON’T GET STUCK WITH A

 Below are procedures that you can share with your customers to help them choose the right winterization products for their needs.
 Here are a few ideas on how you can use these tips to add value to your customers or as a prospecting tool for your business:

-- Add your logo, or print company letter and email the preformatted tips page to any of your existing customers as a reminder about winterizing their irrigation system along with a message that you would be happy to handle their irrigation projects for them.
+2. Add your logo or company letterhead and email the preformatted tips page to any of your existing customers as a reminder about winterizing their irrigation system along with a message that you would be happy to handle their irrigation projects for them.
 Or you can offer the tips alongside a pre-packaged irrigation or septic service plan where you offer to handle these things for them for a set cost.

-Let us help you winterize your system and prepare for the colder months!
+Let us help you winterize your irrigation systems to prepare for the colder months!

 How to Winterize Your Sprinkler System: